Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/07/software-development-method-adoption.md

     - Agile
 ---

-There are an increasing number of articles appearing about how a software development method that has gained significant traction may be dangerous… “Scrum didn’t work for us” or “Lean Start Up nearly killed us” – or many other dramatic examples.
+There are an increasing number of articles appearing about how a software development method that has gained significant traction may be dangerous… "Scrum didn't work for us" or "Lean Start Up nearly killed us" - or many other dramatic examples.

 So how did we get here?